arham-lodha/Mandelbrot-Generator/README.md

 - numba is used for fast math calculations, parallelization, and just in time compiling
 - Pillow is used for image creation.

+The main.py file is used to run the code with the user specified parameters.

 ## Future
 Right now the generator only makes still images, but I want to eventually have it make zooming mandelbrot videos.